 One such story is the one about Solar Ear, a project that brings hope to hundreds of thousands of hearing-impaired people in the developing world.

-Simply put, the solar year is a low-cost hearing aid in India, which is charged with a solar powered battery.
+Simply put, the solar ear is a low-cost hearing aid in India, which is charged with a solar-powered battery.
 These hearing aids are very economical for people in developing countries, not just conventional hearing aids, but they are also environment-friendly because these fossils reduce our reliance on fuel-based electricity and reduce toxic battery waste. – Those who are at risk for our health and the environment.

 On the other hand, Sun provides millions of kilowatt clean, safe and affordable energy.
 We can not go wrong with her, can we?

 Solar-powered operated auditory battery is not a new concept.
 In fact, a year ago, Howard Weinstein, the founder of Solar ear, briefly told about healthy efforts to bring healthy and environmentally friendly batteries for the impoverished people in poor countries, for the short time, where the most wanted.

 Around 275 million people worldwide estimate that there is deep hearing impairment in both ears.
 Most of them live in developing countries, in industrialized countries people with similar technology do not have access.